jonaprieto/specs/src/architecture/interoperability/ethereum-bridge.md

     }
 }
 ```
-2. Add new `TransferFromEthereum` messages from the seen Ethereum block into the queue
+2. Add new `TransferFromEthereum` messages from the seen Ethereum block into the queue.
-3. At the end of each `FinalizeBlock` call, validators should check this queue.
-For
-each message that is confirmed, they should do the transfer for the address
+3. For each `TransferFromEthereum` that is confirmed, make the transfer for the address
-in the `receiver` field and also remove the transfer from the `/queue`.
+in the `receiver` field and also remove the `TransferFromEthereum` from the `/queue`.

+Step 3 may happen in a separate transaction to steps 1 and 2, as it looks only at `#EthBridge/queue`
+and doesn't depend on any state changes to `/eth_block.

 ```rust
 impl TransferFromEthereum {